 Wonder Woman 1984 cast: how is Steve Trevor alive in this movie?

-Right, how is Steve Trevor still alive?
+Now, how is Steve Trevor still alive?
 Not only did he heroically blow himself up in a plane packed with mustard gas canisters, but in the Wonder Woman 1984 trailer, Trevor hardly looks a day older than he did in the Great War.
 That's over 60 years before the setting of the sequel.

 Speaking of characters back from the dead, Robin Wright confirmed to Net-A-Porter that she would return as Antiope along with Connie Nielsen's Hippolyta, but in a flashback sequence.